Nintendo Switch sales nearly hit 20 million as software boosts profits

 In terms of major software, Donkey Kong Country: Tropical Freeze was released in May and has sold 1.40 million units worldwide, while Mario Tennis Aces came out in June, with 1.38 million copies sold so far.

 Nintendo Labo , which arrived in April, has sold 1.39 million units.
-Its upcoming Vehicle Kit will let players hop into submarines, cars and planes, and will arrive in September.
+The company's upcoming Vehicle Kit for the Labo will let players hop into submarines, cars and planes, and will arrive in September.

 December will see the arrival of another major game in Super Smash Bros Ultimate, which looks like the franchise's biggest entry to date.